 Moving abroad is a stressful process by itself, which is only multiplied when you throw in the consideration of purchasing property abroad and its impact on your US expat taxes.
 So many issues surround the ownership of foreign property, including market conditions, foreign mortgages, exchange rates, new cultures and even different legal structures.
 As you may already know from our previous blog posts, a US citizen’s worldwide transactions are reportable on their US expat taxes, including transactions associated with the ownership of foreign property.
 This article will discuss how the purchase or sale of foreign property will impact your US expat taxes.

-Generally speaking, the purchase of property (foreign or domestic) generally needs not be reported on your US expat taxes, unless there is some sort of Homebuyer’s Credit in place for the related year.
-When a US citizen’s primary residence is sold, however, the resulting gain or loss will need to be reported on Schedule D of the taxpayer’s US expat taxes.
+Generally speaking, the purchase of property (foreign or domestic) does not need to be reported on your US expat taxes, unless there is some sort of Homebuyer’s Credit in place for the related year.
+When property is sold, however, the resulting gain or loss will need to be reported on Schedule D of the taxpayer’s US expat taxes.
 For this reason, it’s important to retain very good documentation regarding the original purchase and associated costs of the property.